Dan Chamizer: Biography

 Dan Chamizer was born in Jerusalem, Mandatory Palestine.
 He grew up in Ramat Gan.
 His father, Emmanuel Chamizer, was killed during the 1947–1949 Palestine war in battle for Nitzanim.
 His grandfather was the physician and sculptor Raphael Chamizer.
 Chamizer holds an MA in Social Sciences from Tel Aviv University (1978).
 His MA thesis dealt with the impact of environmental and human factors on pilot error.

 Chamizer lives in Ein Hod, an artists village at the foot of the Carmel mountains in northern Israel.
 His son Giora is an Israeli television producer.

 Aviation career

 During his military service, Chamizer was a helicopter pilot.
 After discharge from the Israel Defense Forces, he became a commercial pilot with Arkia Airlines and a pioneer in Israel's fledgling micro-aviation industry.

 Media career

-Chamizer was a newspaper columnist, radio presenter for Galei Tshahal and a TV host.
+Chamizer was a newspaper columnist, radio presenter for Galei Tsahal and a TV host.
 With Zeev Aner, he produced hundreds of nationwide treasure hunt games.
-He had a daily spot on Razi Barkai and Shelly Yachimovich's radio show, "Hakol Diburim" (1990-1997).
+He had a daily spot on Razi Barkai and Shelly Yachimovich's radio show, "Hakol Diburim" (1990–1997).
 The show was broadcast on the Reshet Bet radio channel, where Chamizer presented a featured item called "Chidat Chamizer" (Chamizer's riddle).
 His riddles were based on imagination and associative thinking rather than general knowledge.
 The riddles proved challenging to solve and required ‘entering the mind’ of Chamizer to identify and decoding his personal associations.